azimuttapp/azimutt/src/DataSources/AmlParser/README.md

 ### Relations

-Relations can be either defined as table foreign keys using the `fk` keyword:
+Relations can be defined in table definition using the `fk` keyword:

 ```
 talks